boristsr/gdcorner-website/_documentation/rushhour/80-troubleshooting-vehicle-importer.md

 Ensure your vehicle is facing `+X`, and the vehicles left side is pointing `+Y` in Blender

-## Vehicle flips out on training / Flies away
+## Vehicle flips out on training / Flies away / Launches into outer space

 Check your vehicle scale in Blender.
-Please [watch this video at the 2 minute 30 second mark](https://youtu.be/D5Yt90k7Xww?t=158).
+Please [watch this video at the 2 minute 30 second mark](https://youtu.be/D5Yt90k7Xww?t=158) for detailed instructions on how to do this.

 You can rescale the vehicle at any time.
 Just make sure you rescale the `vehicle` collection.

 - If you are using simple mode, The `prepped` and `export` collections will be updated once you re-export.
 - If you are using advanced mode, the collections will be updated as you go through the `Prepare`, `Rig` and `Export` steps again.